AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Data and Market Setting

 \subsection{Data Cleaning and Validation}

-Our policy for handling OHLCV data gaps is conservative and designed to prevent the introduction of artificial price data.
-The system does not perform interpolation or filling (such as forward-fill) of missing OHLCV bars.
-Funding-rate timestamps are treated as a separate, external series: when available, they are aligned to the 4-hour grid using carry-forward between funding updates with no backfilling from future updates, and when unavailable we fall back to a conservative constant assumption from the cost profile.
-We do not impute missing funding observations with zeros; missing values are handled by carry-forward and the conservative fallback under the same carry-forward semantics.
-Where realized funding coverage is partial in historical samples, we treat this fallback as a conservative approximation and quantify sensitivity via the funding-multiplier cost scenarios used in Stage~II.
-Instead, a continuity check routine logs a warning for any detected gaps and raises a data integrity exception if the number of missing bars exceeds a predefined, minimal tolerance.
-For our core backtesting datasets, this tolerance is typically set to zero, meaning any gap in the OHLCV stream is treated as a fatal error, forcing a rejection of the data source and halting the pipeline until the data is manually corrected or replaced.
-This strict approach ensures that our backtests are run only on clean, contiguous, and reliable historical data.
+The policy for handling OHLCV data gaps is conservative and designed to prevent the introduction of artificial price data.
+The system does not interpolate or fill missing OHLCV bars.
+Funding-rate timestamps are treated as a separate external series: when available, they are aligned to the 4-hour grid using carry-forward between funding updates with no backfilling from future updates; when unavailable, the system falls back to a conservative constant assumption from the cost profile under the same carry-forward semantics.